snonux/terraform/README.md

 # Terraform

+## Create base environment

 First create VPC, subnets and EFS in `org-buetow-production`

+## Use the helper to set up some EFS subdirs

 Then, create subdirectories in EFS, using `org-buetow-helper`.
 E.g., have something like this created: